Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 -  A ton of users on the Skyrim RE Discord: ***po3, meh321, Nukem, aers, KernalsEgg, CharmedBaryon, Loki, Parapets, fireundubh, Fenix31415, Ultra, Qudix, NoahBoddie, dTry, Shrimperator, Bingle, Atom, alandtse, MaxSu2019, Sylennus, and many more***.
    -   Thank you for helping a programming and C++ greenhorn get their bearings with CommonLibSSE.
 - **Everyone who open-sources their SKSE plugin code on GitHub.**
-	- Thank you for lighting the way for all newbie plugin developers, such as myself, who wouldn't have been able to even code a single line without having such references to learn from.
+	- Thank you for providing a torch to light the way for all newbie plugin developers!
 ## [License]
 [GPL V3](https://github.com/Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/blob/main/LICENSE)